Professional wrestling match types: Two out of Three falls match

-A Two out of Three falls match is a multiple-fall match where a wrestler/team must beat the other opponent/team not once but twice in that same match. (by pinfall, submission, disqualification, or countout).
-For such examples of this match type are the Extreme Rules 2012 between Daniel Bryan vs. Sheamus and Chris Benoit vs. Chris Jericho at the SummerSlam (2000) pay-per-view.
-Also, a tag team version of this match type is at the Payback (2015) pay-per-view between The New Day vs. Cesaro & Tyson Kidd for the WWE Raw Tag Team Championship.
+In a Two out of Three falls match, a wrestler or tag team must beat their opponent(s) twice to win.
+This can be achieved by pinfall, submission, disqualification or count-out.
+Examples of this match type include the 2012 Extreme Rules match between Daniel Bryan and Sheamus, as well as the 2000 SummerSlam match between Chris Benoit and Chris Jericho.
+A tag team version of this match occurred at the 2015 Payback pay-per-view event between The New Day and Cesaro & Tyson Kidd for the WWE Raw Tag Team Championship.

+This stipulation is considered the norm in lucha libre.

 Gate of Heaven match

 A Gate of Heaven match is a multiple-fall match that is applied to tag team matches.
 Started in Dragon Gate, with the first match being a strict tag team match with two referees to make sure tags actually happen.
 The second match being the Dragon Gate rules.
 The third match, if necessary; tables, ladders and chairs are now legal.
 The first team to gain two victories before the other is the winner.